edinburgh-napier/SET09102/notes/unit6_applications/environments.md

     g1 --> pp2[Project 2 root]
 ```

+{: .figcaption}
-*Fig. 4: Cases where the project root and git root are different*
+Fig. 4: Cases where the project root and git root are different

 ### Hidden files